WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

-In addition to the preference data construction framework, we employ user-guided evaluation to better assess models' alignment with user preferences.
 Existing automated benchmarks, such as AlpacaEval \citep{dubois2024lengthcontrolledalpacaevalsimpleway} and MT-Bench \citep{zheng2023judgingllmasajudgemtbenchchatbot}, heavily rely on using LLMs as judges.
 These benchmarks typically prompt models with a set of queries and then ask LLMs like GPT-4 or Claude \citep{TheC3} to provide a score or rank the responses of different models.
 This approach is problematic because it relies heavily on the internal knowledge of LLMs, which are known to be biased towards longer responses or responses generated by themselves \citep{liu2024llmsnarcissisticevaluatorsego, thakur2024judgingjudgesevaluatingalignment}.
 Additionally, there is a mismatch between the preferences of LLMs as judges and those of humans, leading to evaluations that do not accurately reflect user preferences.
-Furthermore, using human annotators to rank model responses base on their subjective experiences is also not ideal, as there can be a mismatch between annotators' preferences and actual user preferences.
+Furthermore, using human annotators to rank model responses based on their subjective experiences is also not ideal, as there can be a mismatch between annotators' preferences and actual user preferences.